-Lynne is co-founder with her husband, Victor, and president of Planet Fitness Growth Partners, LLC (PFGP), which owns and operates Planet Fitness health clubs throughout Maryland, Washington, DC, Tennessee, Washington state, California, Florida and Australia.
-She serves on the Technology and Digital Solutions Committee and the Fitness Content Committee for the Planet Fitness Independent Franchisee Council.
+Lynne is co-founder with her husband, Victor, and president of Ohana Growth Partners, LLC (OGP), which owns and operates Planet Fitness health clubs throughout Maryland, Washington DC, Tennessee, Washington state, California, Florida and Australia.
+She serves on the Member Engagement, the Government Relations and the Fitness Delivery Committees for the Planet Fitness Independent Franchisee Council.
 She previously served on the Franchisee Advisory Council (FAC) from 2015-2018 and chaired the PE@PF committee.

-In 2013, PFGP was named the inaugural Planet Fitness Franchisee of the Year.
-In 2013 and 2014, PFGP was named the Developer of the Year for opening 30 clubs in less than three years.
-PFGP received the Highest Brand Excellence Review award in 2013.
-In 2015, PFGP opened the 1000th club for the Planet Fitness organization in Ivy City, Washington, DC.
-In 2016, PFGP was awarded the inaugural JFZ (Judgement Free Zone) award.
+In 2013, OGP was named the inaugural Planet Fitness Franchisee of the Year.
+In 2013 and 2014, OGP was named the Developer of the Year for opening 30 clubs in less than three years.
+OGP received the Highest Brand Excellence Review award in 2013.
+In 2015, OGP opened the 1000th club for the Planet Fitness organization in Ivy City, Washington, DC.
+In 2016, OGP was awarded the inaugural JFZ (Judgement Free Zone) award.

-Lynne has been in the fitness industry since 1985 when she and her husband founded Brick Bodies, which still operates several full-service, high-end health clubs in the Greater Baltimore area.
+Lynne has been in the fitness industry since 1985 when she and her husband founded Brick Bodies.
 Prior to her career in fitness, she practiced nursing for seven years at the Maryland Shock Trauma Center, the first shock trauma unit in the world.

 Lynne is an internationally acclaimed fitness expert and is considered one of the leading group exercise instructors in the world, earning the 1990 IDEA (The Association for Fitness Professionals) International Instructor of the Year and 1994 BodyLife International Presenter of the Year.
 She has been featured in over a dozen exercise videos including the highly acclaimed Buns of Steel series.
 She is the author of Fitness Aerobics, published by Human Kinetics and a contributing author for Fitness Theory & Practice, a comprehensive resource for fitness instruction published by the Aerobics and Fitness Association of America.
 Additionally, Lynne was the technical advisor for BodyVive™, a group exercise program distributed by Les Mills International.